dak0k/darkquest/README.md

 composer create-project --stability dev dak00/darkquest my-project
 ```

-After installing  do not forget to write this command for installing dependencies:
+After installing  do not forget to put this command for installing dependencies:

 ```
 composer install